 For instance, Ford already has the E-Transit on the market.
 Mercedes has plans to begin production on the eSprinter, the electric version of its full-size Sprinter van, in 2023.
 And GM intends for its new BrightDrop division to sell electric cargo vans to commercial clients.

-What Can Fleets That Rely on Small Vans Do?
+What Can Fleets That Rely on a Compact Cargo Van Do?

 Fleets that have opted for compact vans for their fuel efficiency may find some relief in larger electric models, depending on their application.